-Bookmark this page to revisit over the next year, as we’ll update this post as details and information about the film surface.
+To learn all there is to know about Wonder Woman 1984, check out our intel below.
+Bookmark this page to as we’ll update this post with more details and information as they surface online.
 We’ll include items such as the film’s official trailer as well as more still images when those are released.

-The film will be released in theaters on June 5, 2020.
+The film was previously scheduled to open in theaters on June 5, 2020.
 It was originally set to debut in November 2019, but news of the delay was announced in October 2018.
 At the time, Gadot described the change as a good thing, calling the summer Wonder Woman’s “rightful home.”

 Is there a trailer for Wonder Woman 1984?